roybleas/santa/readme.md

 - Previously loaded participants will have their details updated.
 - Overwritten participants details will not be kept.
 - Replaces the current participants and any current Santa selection.
-- A participant who is no longer in the list will not be removed from the list of known persons.

 ### Views
-- List of this year's participants.
+- List of this year's participants and santa details.
-- List Santa selections
+- List of all participants
 - Previous years participants and Santa details.

 ### Actions
 - Load input file
 - Generate a random Santas for each participant
+- Delete Santa lists.
-- Delete previous Santa lists older than current or previous year.
-This includes people who are no longer part of a saved Sanata list.
+- Delete people who are no longer part of a saved Sanata list.

 ## Database Design

 The Secret Santa event is an entity with many to many relationship to participants stored in the people table.
 Currently the Secret Santa has only one attribute - year.
 So just the people-secretsantas table has been created.
 Indexes have been created for each foreign key in the people-secretsantas table.
 (NB Rails model generate command requires --force-plural.)
-The previous_santa_id field could be selected from previous year record but the data is static once a new year record has been created makes it more convenient to access.
+The previous_santa_id field could be selected from previous year record but the data is static once a new year record has been created it is more convenient to access via the current year people_secretsantas record.
-The year field is assumed to contain clean data and contain a valid value for the current year and validated within the design model.
-Data cleaning will be done on the input data.